-The Northern Ontario Party is happy to announce that our platform which came out of the desire of our members to create a strong, independent, and prosperous Northern Ontario for all northerners.
+The Northern Ontario Party is happy to announce that our platform, which came out of the desire of our members to create a strong, independent, and prosperous Northern Ontario for all northerners, is ready to present.
 After a members’ vote and some polishing by our executive board, we are excited to present to the public, what the Northern Ontario Party will stand and fight for in the 2018 election.

 Immediate/Short Term Goals/Objective